 I’m not going to tell you it’s impossible to be successful if you market yourself as a generalist in your field.
 Many businesses seem to be pulling it off.
 But I’d like you to consider some unique benefits when focusing on a niche market and positioning your service offerings accordingly.

 First of all, what is a niche market?
 A niche market is a small, targeted part of a larger market.
 For example, let’s say Jill just started her own design business.
 She has the skills and talent to provide her clients with just about any design service, including print design, branding, web design, etc. We could define her larger market as “design” in general.
 But if Jill wants to focus on a niche market she’ll need to narrow down her offerings and target a specific piece of the larger market.
 Let’s walk through the process with her starting with the broad label of designer:

 Designer: This is Jill’s larger market.
 It’s a wide net, but since Jill is looking to focus on a niche she’ll need to be more specific.

 Web Designer: This is a huge step in narrowing down the type of client Jill is targeting.
 Most designers stop at this level of specificity.
 But it’s not a niche yet.

 E-commerce Designer: Now we’re talking.
 Jill took some time to determine what aspect of web design she enjoys the most and where she feels she can provide the most value.
-For her e-commerce design has always been a long suit.
+For her e-commerce design has always been a strength.
 She’s found her niche.
 But Jill isn’t done yet.